Shri Kripalu Kunj Ashram

 As opposed to celestial beings, the incarnations of God viz; Lord Ram, Krishna, Shankar, Durga and Hanuman Ji etc. are divine and a part of Supreme God Himself.
 Each of them is endowed with all divine powers of the Supreme God Shri Krishna.
 Being divine Their powers are limitless and Their existence is forever.

 Hence, per your own liking you can choose any one incarnation of God as your deity (इष्ट देव).
 Worship or performing devotion means to love God.
 Perfect devotion means exclusive and unfathomable love for your deity with absolutely no material desire.
-If you change your deity as per the day or occasion, your love for any form of God will not be stable.
-When one and the same God appears in different forms, then why put in extra effort and end up distracting the mind by switching from one deity to another?
-Furthermore, since the same personality has manifested Himself in various forms, questions like worshiping a different deity or comparing the greatness of one deity over the other is irrelevant.
-In fact, scriptures say that comparing deities is a serious spiritual transgression.
-Hence abstain from all comparisons.
+If you change your deity as per the day or occasion, your love for no form will be stable.
+Ponder in this

 The aim of devotion is not to collect the idols of various deities.
 The sole aim of devotion is to love God wholeheartedly with complete surrender of the mind.
 And to accomplish this goal, one has to become ananya (अनन्य) which means to perform single minded devotion to one deity only.
 Only then, can you establish an intimate relationship with God.
-Read the history of saints and you will find that every single one of them was dedicated solely to one form of God.
+Read the history of Rasik Saints and you will find that every single one of them was dedicated solely to one form of God.

+In scriptural language choosing one deity and worshipping only that deity is called exclusive devotion (अनन्यता).
 The poet saint Tulsi Das Ji has very beautifully stated this fact:

 एक भरोसो एक बल, एक आस विश्वास ।